lolleri200/blockchain-course/Homework H5 HelSec.md

 - Eu Legislation about EU has a new legslative framework.
 The Ai services should have product safety requirments, data needs to haveGDPR requirments and follow the cyber security resilience act.

-Heikki ”zokol” Juva - State of Union:
+19:20 - Heikki ”zokol” Juva - State of Union:

-- He is focusing on radio equipment directive in network security, personal information of the users and financial misuse.
+- The speaker Heikki is focusing on radio equipment directive in network security, personal information of the users and financial misuse.
 - Devices classification has three requirments.
 If the device is connected to the internet it should compline RED part 1 (1803-1) requirments, If the devuce collects personal data and is a smart toy or a childcare equipment it should compline RED part 2 (18031-2)
   requirmenrts and if the device handles financial assets (money, crypto) it should RED part 2 (18031-3)